gislaine-venancio/gislaine-venancio/README.md

 That background is what shapes how I approach software quality:
 I don't just find bugs — I think about **risk, process, and prevention**.

-Currently building my QA portfolio while working in a regulated healthcare environment and actively seeking my first dedicated **QA Engineer role in Ireland or remote**.
+Continuously expanding my QA portfolio while working in a regulated healthcare environment and actively seeking my first dedicated **QA Engineer role in Ireland or remote**.